vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ### Disable QUIC in Windows Firewall

 The most generic method to disable QUIC is to disable that feature in Windows Firewall.
 This method affects all applications, including browsers and rich client apps (such as Microsoft Office).
-In PowerShell, run the following New-NetFirewallRule cmdlet to add a new firewall rule that disables QUIC for all outbound traffic from the device:
+In PowerShell, run the `New-NetFirewallRule` cmdlet to add a new firewall rule that disables QUIC for all outbound traffic from the device:

 ```powershell